Code-Institute-Submissions/UCFD-Milestone-Project-8/README.md

 * Images throughout the website have been sourced via Google Images but are being used for educational/assignment purposes only.

 ### Acknowledgements
-I would like to thank my mentor, [Sandeep Aggarwal](https://github.com/asandeep), for his constuctive feedback and guidance throughout the project.
+I would like to thank my mentor, [Sandeep Aggarwal](https://github.com/asandeep), for his constructive feedback and guidance throughout the project.